-For those, who do not have a rainy season in their home country, hearing of a rainy season might sound a bit depressing and something you would rather prefer to skip, if possible.
-After all, rain is usually associated with a negative image.
-However, the rainy season in Japan has it’s positive sides, too!
+For those who do not have a rainy season in their home country, hearing of a rainy season might sound a bit depressing and something you would rather prefer to skip, if possible.
+After all, rain usually means having to stay at home, because going out becomes a hassle.
+Or maybe you would think it’s just a bit of normal rain?
+But tsuyu is more than rain, that’s why it’s called ‘a season’ – a lot is different.
+And it’s not all bad or inconvenient, the rainy season in Japan has it’s positive sides to look forward to.

-First of all, let us take a look at the word meaning.
-The Japanese word for rainy season is “tsuyu” (梅雨).
-The Chinese characters (kanji) mean “plum” and “rain” and there are various theories, why this might be.
-One rather unlikely idea is, that during the rainy season, sometimes big raindrops pour down, as big as “plums”.
-Another explanation, which makes more sense, is, that during the rainy season the plums ripe, too, so it is the “plum season”.
-That is why “tsuyu” is sometimes read “baiu”.
+First of all, let us take a look at the meaning of the word ‘tsuyu’ which is how Japanese call their rainy season in summer.
+The Japanese word “tsuyu” is written as 梅雨.
+The Chinese characters (kanji) mean “plum” and “rain” and there are various theories why this might be and how it came to stand for rainy season.
+One rather unlikely idea is that during the rainy season, sometimes big raindrops pour down, as big as “plums”.
+Another explanation, which makes more sense is that during the rainy season the plums ripen and are ready for harvesting (one of the earliest fruits that ripen) so hence “plum season”.

 When it is raining a week straight and it is cloudy and grey outside, it can indeed be a bit gloomy.
 But do not worry, it is not raining cats and dogs the whole time.
-It is usually more frequent showers, rather than heavy downpours.
-Additionally, statistics show, that the rainy season in Japan has also a lot of sunny days, so basically it is not that bad.
+It is usually more frequent showers, rather than heavy downpours which are few and apart.
+Additionally, statistics show, that the rainy season in Japan has also a lot of sunny days, so basically it is not raining every single day.